kyriediculous/livepeer-project/README.md

 The verification contract would have to check whether the registered worker is an EOA or contract address (using `extcodesize`).

-If the worker is a contract address, the verification contract needs to call a verification method on the Wallet contract.
+If the worker is a contract address, the verification contract needs to call a verification method on the wallet contract representing the worker.

 In our `Wallet.sol` this method is called `isValidSignature()` but for real world applications such method would likely need to be standardized through an interface if the Wallet contract is to be used cross-dapp.